-Another possibility: SB-members of the group "population" can decide with a $\frac{2}{3}$ majority (also jointly for several SBs) that certain members of the group "population" do not have the right to vote on a SB (but these members remain SB-member); this can be done depending on the belonging to a specific companies list or independently of it.
+Another possibility: SB-members of the group "population" can decide that certain members of the group "population" do not have the right to vote on a SB (but these members remain SB-member).
 At the same time, an equal number of members of the shareholders then lose their voting right (e.g. members who received the fewest votes in an election; or according to drawing of lots or another procedure chosen by the shareholders).